Miscarriage trauma is a real thing.

 - Avoiding reminders of the loss

-Unfortunately, many women suffer through this experience feeling alone.
+Unfortunately, many women suffer through miscarriage trauma alone.

 Additionally, many women these days choose not to tell friends and family they are pregnant until they hit the twelve-week mark.
 If friends and family don’t know you’re expecting, you experience all the anticipation, anxiety, and grief alone as a couple.